Scaarus/nativedb/player/SimulatePlayerInputGait.md

 void SIMULATE_PLAYER_INPUT_GAIT(Player player, float moveBlendRatio, int timer, float heading, bool useRelativeHeading, bool noInputInterruption);
 ```

 This will simulate the player's controller input.
 This simulation would move the player actor forward until the left stick is touched or the timer is reached.
-NOTE: To skip tranisation when coming out a cut scene, e.g., form idle to run, the vignette leadout should sequence the player to the run node.

 ## Parameters